BohndiekLab/OpenQPATData/README.md

-# Code supplementing the paper OpenQPATData: Measurements of tissue-mimicking phantoms with ground truth labels for quantitative photoacoustic imaging
+# Code supplementing the paper OpenQPATData: Measurements of tissue-mimicking phantoms with ground truth labels for quantitative photoacoustic imaging research

 Welcome to the repository accompanying the [OpenQPATData dataset](https://doi.org/10.5281/zenodo.14044853), a multi-device photoacoustic imaging dataset of 30 tissue-mimicking phantoms,